MuninnDB

 MuninnDB Documentation

 MuninnDB is the world's first cognitive database.
-Instead of storing rows or documents, it stores engrams — memory traces that decay, learn associations, and trigger notifications when they become relevant.
+Instead of storing rows or documents, it stores engrams — memory traces that score by recency and frequency, learn associations, and trigger notifications when they become relevant.

 What is MuninnDB?